LCoul/MDELinux/README.md

 sudo vim ansible/hosts
 ```

-# Ansible managed node
+# Ansible Managed Nodes

 Create an Ansible administrator user account
-Run command __id username'__ to verify that the user is member of the sudo group.
+Run command _id username_ to verify that the user is member of the sudo group.
-Run the command __su - username__ to login as the newly created user.
+Run the command _su - username_ to login as the newly created user.

 ```bash
 sudo useradd -m lessi && sudo passwd lessi && sudo usermod -aG sudo lessi